 Floyd and Valerie Beard

-Floyd is the 2016, 2017, and 2021 International Music Association’s Male Poet of the Year.
-His most recent CD, “Horse Tales and Cow Trails” also won the IWMA’s 2021 Cowboy Poetry CD of the Year.
-Most of his original poetry is written about his observations while working on the ranch.
-For more information go to: www.floydbeardcowboy.com or email him at febeard@yahoo.com.
+Floyd Beard and wife, Valerie, ranch in the canyons near Kim, Colorado where they run a cow/calf operation.
+Floyd who has a gift to put words together that build a vivid picture in the reader/listeners’ minds has been writing and rhyming for over 40 years and is the 2016, 2017, 2021, and 2023, International Music Association’s Male Poet of the Year.
+His most recent CD, “Horse Tales and Cow Trails” won the IWMA’s 2021 Cowboy Poetry CD of the Year.
+For more information go to: www.floydbeardcowboy.com or email him at febeard@yahoo.com or febeard22@gmail.com.

 Nona Kelley Carver